-When flying at night and are nearing the destination seeing the airport all lit up is a wonderful and relaxing sight, but what happens if the air traffic controller has gone home or there was never one there to begin with?
+When flying at night and nearing the destination seeing the airport all lit up is a wonderful and relaxing sight, but what happens if the air traffic controller has gone home or there was never one there, to begin with?
 Are the lights on all the time?
 Are they on some kind of dusk/dawn sensor?

 ARCAL is Aircraft Radio Control of Aerodrome Lighting and it allows the pilot to turn on the airport lighting system for 15 minutes by clicking their microphone transmit button 5 or 7 times within 5 seconds on the designated frequency.
 It is only available at airports listed in the Chart Supplement.